 The request can only be made via the CERN Installation Service, to which the member of the personnel must submit the necessary documents, as listed below, in a single application file:

 |New vehicle bought in the EU||New vehicle bought outside the EU||Second-hand vehicle||Private vehicle

 (already belonging to the member of the personnel upon arrival)

 Forms 1 and 2 must be completed electronically (WORD format).
-The member of the personnel must submit to the Installation Service the ORIGINAL copy of the form(s) printed on BOTH sides, and 2 photocopies of the other documents required for the vehicle registration.
+The member of the personnel must submit to the Installation Service four original copies of the form(s) printed on both sides, and two photocopies of the other documents required for the vehicle registration.